ngusya/alx-system_engineering-devops/0x01-shell_permissions/README.md

   * chmod ugo+x hello Adds execution permission to the owner, the group owner and other users to the file hello\
   * chmod 007 hello   Sets the permission to the file hello as follows (Owner: no permission at all , Group owner: no perm                      ission at all, Other users:all permissions)\
+  * chmod 753 hello   Sets the mode of the hello file to (-rwxr-x-wx)